anselmotalotta/personal-timeline/README.md

 - **👤 User Control**: Complete control over sensitive content and exclusions
 - **📊 Privacy Monitoring**: Comprehensive privacy compliance tracking

+## Notes from the human

+Despite the bold claims, almost no new feature really works as intended.
+But the UI is improved, the timeline works better than before, and a lot of ideas, fully documented and with code mocks are there to be picked up.

 ## 🎯 Quick Start

 ### Option 1: Full AI-Augmented Experience (Recommended)